dotnet/templating/docs/Conditions.md

 ## Conditional Parameters

 [Parameter symbols in template](Reference-for-template.json.md#parameter-symbol) can be specified together with optional conditions:
-* [`Is Enabled Condition`](Reference-for-template.json.md#isEnabledCondition) - overwritting presence of input parameter.
+* [`IsEnabled Condition`](Reference-for-template.json.md#isEnabled) - overwritting presence of input parameter.
 If condition is specified and evaluates to false, passed parameter value (if any) is ignored and processing works as if the symbol would not exist.
 This includes application of [default values](Reference-for-template.json.md#default), [verification of mandatory parameters](Reference-for-template.json.md#isRequired), [conditional processing of sources](Conditional-processing-and-comment-syntax.md) and [replacements](Reference-for-template.json.md#replaces).
-* [`Is Required Condition`](Reference-for-template.json.md#isRequiredCondition) - dictates if parameter is mandatory or optional.
-After evaluation the behavior is identical as for the [`isRequired`](Reference-for-template.json.md#isRequired) config.
+* [`IsRequired Condition`](Reference-for-template.json.md#isRequired) - dictates if parameter is mandatory or optional.

 ### Evaluation

 **Input** - currently only other parameter symbols from the template configuration are supported within the parameter conditions.
-Any other variables are not replaced.
+Any other variables are not bound and replaced (they are considered part of literal string).

 **Evaluation order** - Dependencies between parameters are detected and evaluation is peformed in order that guarantees that all dependencies are evaluated prior their dependant (see [Topological Sorting](https://en.wikipedia.org/wiki/Topological_sorting) for details).

- In presence of cyclic dependency the evaluation proceeds only if current input values of parameters do not lead to undeterministic result (and the cycle is indicated in warning log message).
+ In case of cyclic dependency the evaluation proceeds only if current input values of parameters do not lead to indeterministic result (and the cycle is indicated in warning log message).
 Otherwise an error is reported, indicating the cycle.

  Example `template.json` with cyclic dependency:
 ```json